 Be aware of phishing scams.
 Emails that appear to be from your bank, mutual fund, or other financial institution, asking for you to confirm some of your account details.
 They may even contain a link to an authentic-looking website, with a spoofed SSL certificate for HTTPS authentication (cyber criminals have gotten very crafty lately).
 Always confirm with your bank or other financial institution over the telephone that they are indeed trying to contact you.

 Use strong, unique passwords.
 This is really common advice, and a thing most people know they should do, but remembering complex passwords is really troublesome for many people.
-We recommend using a manager software that can generate strong passwords, and store them in encrypted vaults.
+We recommend using a password manager software that can generate strong passwords, and store them in encrypted vaults.
 You should never allow your browser to store login credentials, as they are stored in easily hacked local database files on your computer.

 Always keep your computer's operating system and security software up to date.
 It can be a pain to remember if you disable automatic updates, so try to find a balance of allowing your computer to automatically update at evening hours, and then automatically shutdown the computer after updates are applied.